evannilaz-zz/artrium-code/README.md

 Note: Debugged on Google Chrome/Windows 10.

-## How-to
-- Rename your file by double-clicking on the file
-- Delete your file/tab by right-clicking on the file

 ## Shortcut Keys
 - **⌘ + S**: Save file
 - **⌘ + Space**: Enable Autocomplete